Table of Contents

 How to Build a Sustainable Pinning Routine

 The tool you use matters less than the routine you build around it.
-Here’s a simple weekly workflow that keeps your Pinterest account active without it taking over your life.
+Here’s a simple weekly workflow that keeps your account active without it taking over your life.

 Batch Your Pin Creation (Once a Week)